riesjart/php-number-converter/README.md

 This package provides the ability to convert a numerical number to a word, roman numeral and an ordinal suffix.

+If you are using this package in Laravel, use the [Laravel-Number-Converter](https://github.com/bluora/laravel-number-converter) package.

 ## Install

 Via composer: